nattatorn-dev/es6-cookbook/README.md

       </table>
   `;

-//the template is used like this: console.log(tmpl([
+// the template is used like this console.log(tmpl([
   { first: '<Jane>', last: 'Bond' },
   { first: 'Lars', last: '<Croft>' },
 ]));

-//output:
+// output
 <table>

       <tr>Jane</tr>